|

 manual that the WWD results be checked using a penetrating probe.

-wet areas behind EIFS.
-Just like with the Tramex WWD, the camera can
+Just like with the Tramex WWD, the IR camera can

 be fooled.
 The cameras are very sensitive to weather conditions (the